gudeqing/basefly/TNSeq/readme.md

 * Somatic variant discovery, with the following stages:
     1. (Optional) Estimate the cross-sample contamination and tumor segmentation.
     2. (Optional) Estimate any possible orientation bias present in the sequencing.
-    3. Somatic candidate variant calling on the two individual BAM files: this step identifies the potential sites where the cancer genome data displays somatic variations relative to the normal genome, and calculates genotypes at that site.
+    3. Somatic variant calling on the two individual BAM files: this step identifies the potential sites where the cancer genome data displays somatic variations relative to the normal genome, and calculates genotypes at that site.
     4. Filter the variants.
 * Annotate variants with the SnpEff software
+* HLA-I typing with optiType software
+* Phasing somatic variant with germline variant and annotate phased vcf with VEP

 ## Install